BioModelTools/ModelAnalysis/README.md

 - Numer of reactions
 - Mean, Std of # reactions per reaction
 - Mean, Std of # products per reaction
+- Fraction of constants for which units are specified
 - Fraction of kinetics that are classified as:
   - Mass action
   - Michaelis Menten